indiana-university/rivet-react/src/components/Dialog/Dialog.md

         title="New version available"
       >
         <DialogBody>
-          <p class="rvt-m-all-none">A new version of this application is available.
+          <p className="rvt-m-all-none">A new version of this application is available.
 Refresh the page to apply the update.</p>
         </DialogBody>
       </Dialog>